Human Resources

 Position FTE and multiple positions

-With approval from UW Human Resources, regular, nonpermanent, intermittent, and fixed term staff members may hold more than one position.
+With approval from UW Human Resources, staff members may hold more than one staff position.
 An additional position’s duties and responsibilities must be fundamentally different than the primary job and represent a separate additional position.
 Positions should be evaluated when additional temporary duties are determined to be a permanent part of a position.
+The following criteria must be considered before an additional position may be approved:

 • Full-Time Equivalent (FTE) –

-• Fair Labor Standards Act (FLSA) Exemption – Regular, nonpermanent – fixed duration, and fixed term staff positions are either FLSA exempt or nonexempt, as determined by the UW Compensation Office.
+• Fair Labor Standards Act (FLSA) Exemption – Salaried staff positions are either FLSA exempt or nonexempt, as determined by the UW Compensation Office.
 FLSA requirements evaluate the total body of work performed by the employee, regardless of how many positions are defined.
 When workers hold positions of different FLSA exemption statuses, accurate determination of overtime cannot always be determined automatically.
-As such, mixing FLSA exemption statuses should generally be avoided.
+Due to this complexity, mixing FLSA exemption statuses should generally be avoided.
 Work with your recruitment representative to evaluate applicable Add Job situations where FLSA exemptions are mixed.

 • Multiple Timekeeping Systems – Overtime is calculated in timekeeping systems (Workday for campus and Kronos for medical centers).
 Having employees with positions in more than one timekeeping system should be avoided and requires UW Human Resources and ISC approval.